 Turn the dough out onto a lightly floured work surface and neatly and gently fold the dough into a ball to form a smooth top, place into a lightly greased bowl.
 Cover the bowl with a clean dry tea towel and let the dough prove to double in size.
 Should take about 40 minutes to 1 hour.

 In the meantime make the pesto.
 Heat a non-stick frying pan and saute the onions, garlic and seasoning in 2tbs of the oil until golden about 4 -5 minutes.
 Add the courgettes, linseeds and toasted pine nuts and saute for one minute.
 Let the mixture cool.

 Place the herbs, spinach, lemon juice, Parmesan and remaining oil in the Thermomix bowl and blend until still coarse.
 Add the cooled sauteed onion, courgette and nut mixture, pulse a couple of times, taste and adjust the seasoning if needed and let the flavours develop for about 20 minutes.

 Preheat the oven to 180°C and grease a 7″(18cm) OR 8″(20cm) spring form tin and lightly dust with flour.

 Carefully turn the dough onto a lightly floured work surface and flatten using your fingers tips or very lightly roll with a rolling pin into a rectangle about 1.5cm thick.

-Spread the pesto and sprinkle the goats cheese, roll the dough into a spiral and cut into 6.
-Place the spirals in the prepared tin, bake for 55 minutes.
-Let the bread cool for 10 minutes before removing from the tin, brush the top with olive oil.
+Spread the pesto and sprinkle the goats cheese, roll the dough into a spiral and cut into 6 even thick slices.
+Place the spirals in the prepared tin, cover with the tea towel and set aside to prove for the second time, about 20 minutes.